cjacker/opensource-toolchain-w80x-air101-air103/README.md

 LuatOS debugging heavily depends on UART print out.

 ### Modify RTS behavior

-Open serial port will cause target device RESET with Linux (Windows will not).
-If your devboards has RTS or DTR pin connect to RESET pin of the chip, every time the serial port opened, it will reset target device.
+The behaviors when openning serial port from Windows and Linux are different.
+If your devboard has RTS or DTR pin connect to RESET pin of the chip, it will cause target device RESET with Linux. every time the serial port opened, target device just reset.

 Refer to [https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin](https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin) for more info.

-For LuatOS, since it heavily depend on UART log for debugging and monitoring, this hehavior is unacceptable.
+It's a design of Linux and not a bug, but for LuatOS, since it heavily depend on UART log for debugging and monitoring, this hehavior is unacceptable.

-For Air 101 and 103 board, there is CH34X UART chip on board, we can change this behavior by modify source code of `ch341` driver.
+For Air 101 and 103 board, there is CH34X UART chip on board, we can change this behavior by modify source code of `ch341` driver. (or modify the hardware and do NOT do that)

-You can download the `ch341.c` from `drivers/usb/serial/ch341.c` of upstream kernel, and find `ch341_dtr_rts` function, comment out all contents of this function and put it in `ch341-mod` dir of [luatos-utils](https://github.com/cjacker/luatos-utils).
+You can download the `ch341.c` from the git of upstream kernel (`drivers/usb/serial/ch341.c`), and find `ch341_dtr_rts` function, comment out all contents of this function and put it in `ch341-mod` dir of [luatos-utils](https://github.com/cjacker/luatos-utils).

 Then type `make` to build the new driver, it will build and rename the driver to `ch341-uart.ko`. you can :
-- either blacklist original `ch341.ko` and install this new driver.
+- either blacklist original `ch341.ko`, install and use this new driver.
 - or `sudo rmmod ch341.ko && insmod ./ch341-kmod/ch341-uart.ko` everytime when you need it.

 ### UART usage